 Okay, so I have gone from thinking I will need to change under 15 pins to having now changed over 45... earlier at the shop I laid out the fuseholder, fuseblock, IVM and distribution block I am adding to the car and after I stepped back for a minute I was kind of just like... what the hell am I doing?
 How did I even get here?
 Is this even going to be possible?

-But let us take a step back first... today was a long day at the shop - and all working on the swap.
+But let us rewind for a moment... today was a long day working on the swap.
 It didn't feel like a lot was done looking back on it (or at the pictures) - the work I am doing now is kind of tedious - sludgy was the word that kept coming to mind earlier.
 Just got to get through it though... it was definitely a lot more exciting when there were big changes happening every day, you know - engines coming out, engines going in

 We will go back to the start of the day... the first thing I did was raise the engine to it's proper height.
 Finally - we can see the hookup location for the steering shaft!
 I will be able to do more work to see if that fits, or what needs to be done to make it fit, once the subframe is notched and in position